Experienced Indianapolis drunk driving defense attorney in Indiana

-At Hocker & Associates, LLC, we understand the seriousness of your impaired driving charge.
+At Hocker Law, LLC, we understand the seriousness of your impaired driving charge.
 That's because we have years of experience helping people charged with drunk driving in Indiana.
 People turn to us because they know we work tirelessly on criminal defense cases.

 Contact us immediately if you've been arrested on an impaired driving charge in Indiana.
 Waiting to take legal action could have serious consequences, especially if you refused to take a breath, blood or urine test to measure your Blood Alcohol Concentration (BAC).

-Our experienced criminal defense attorneys, Matthew C. Maples and Brett E. Osborne, have helped successfully helped clients get the results they are looking for.
+Our experienced criminal defense attorneys have helped successfully helped clients get the results they are looking for.
 Talk to us today about your drunk driving arrest.

 Why do I need a lawyer if I'm charged with OVWI in Indiana?